fzona/NodeZonaLeFort/Objeto process/README.md

 In [PHPMyAdmin](http://localhost/phpmyadmin/) create the database 'ecommerce'

+Create an .env file with the variable MONGO_URL="Ruta de Mongo Atlas"

 Execute

 `node ./dataBase/create_products_table.js`

 You can start the server with:

-`npm run dev`
+`nodemon server.js XXXX`

-You can see the main page on http://localhost:8080/
+replace the 'XXXX' with the port number of your choice.
+The server will run on that port and by default you can see the main page on http://localhost:8080/

+In '/info' the Info requested in the challenge is returned.
+In '/api/randoms' the random numbers are generated and they are returned with the number of times each one came out.
+If you want to specify a number of numbers to generate, place it as a query in the route, for example --> '/api/randoms?cant=5000000'

 ## 🚀 About Me